Pollen counts are updated daily from February 15 to November 15.

 Each year millions of Americans are stung by bees, wasps, hornets, yellow jackets, and fire ants.
 These insects, members of the Hymenoptera family, inject venom into their victims when they sting.
-The usual, non-allergic reaction to a sting lasts only a few hours.
-Redness and swelling may develop at the site of the sting.
-Localized pain and itching is also common.
-These symptoms resolve rapidly.
-Occasionally such reactions are larger and more symptomatic, a condition termed a large local reaction.
-This type of reaction may persist for several days but is not an allergic reaction.
+The usual, non-allergic reaction to a sting lasts only a few hours, resulting in redness, swelling, localized pain and itching at the site of the sting.
+These symptoms should resolve rapidly.
+Occasionally reactions can become more symptomatic, a condition called a large local reaction.
+This type of reaction may persist for several days, but it is not an allergic reaction.

 Any person who has had a serious adverse reaction to an insect sting should be evaluated by an allergist.
 The allergist may recommend testing and, if appropriate, treatment and avoidance measures.

 Skin tests are the standard method to identify stinging insect allergies, including those of wasp and bee allergies.
 In order to perform a skin test, venom extracted from a particular type of insect is diluted and placed on a patient’s skin for about 20 minutes.
 The doctor will then interpret the results.
 Based on the history and test results our doctors can then provide treatment and guidance to help make sure that this is managed properly.
 A course of immunotherapy injections may be prescribed.
 These have an extremely high success rate and are almost always curative.

 Insect allergy blood tests are occasionally performed to either safely test people with severe reactions to insect venom or in situations where a standard skin test may not have provided conclusive results.
 Skin tests are the “gold standard” for evaluating people who are allergic to insect stings but on occasion for reasons that are not understood the test is only positive in the blood.
 People who are allergic to insect stings carry an allergy antibody called IgE that recognizes a specific insect and triggers a reaction subsequently when stung.